jsaelhof/movie-picker/README.md

 UI TODO:

+- Add a mute/disabled state to prevent a movie from being picked until reactivated.
 - Pick should not filter the list.
 Pop it up in a modal or insert a section under the button.
 Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?